gagolews/FuzzyNumbers/README.md

 The package aims to provide the following functionality:

 *    Representation of arbitrary fuzzy numbers (including FNs with discontinuous side functions and/or alpha-cuts), as well as their particular types, e.g. trapezoidal and piecewise linear fuzzy numbers,
-*    Random fuzzy numbers generation [TO DO],
 *    Defuzzification and Approximation of Fuzzy Numbers by Triangular and Piecewise Linear fuzzy numbers,
 *    Visualization of fuzzy numbers,
-*    Basic Operations on fuzzy numbers,
+*    Basic arithmetic operations on fuzzy numbers,
 *    Aggregation of fuzzy numbers [TO DO],
+*    Random fuzzy numbers generation [TO DO],
 *    Ranking of fuzzy numbers [TO DO].

 * * *